ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Purpose

-Get a number _numberOfSubsribers_ of accounts that have subscribed a public list in which you appear.
-No particular order provided
+Get a number _numberOfSubscribers_ of accounts that have subscribed a public list in which the account _accountName_ or _accountId_ appears.
+No special order provided

 ###HTTP method